Kinae/EsperPP/README.md

 * Concentrated blade timer can be hidden.
 * Movable / sizable focus bar for the healers.
 You can also just hide it if you are a DPS.
 * Focus bar is colorable additionally there is a reactive option that allows you to set the background color of the focus bar based on how much percentage of focus you have left.
+* Psi Charge tracking: This is pretty ugly till Carbine fixes the API, please make sure you read the description in the options before widdling with the settings.

 ##Configuration window slash command:
 > /epp